AJ Bell review

 What can I invest in with an AJ Bell SIPP?

-As with the ISA, AJ Bell’s SIPP gives you access to a range of investments, including:
+As with the ISA, AJ Bell’s SIPP gives you access to a range of over 2,000 investments, including:

 AJ Bell Platinum SIPP

-For those who want their SIPP managed for them, AJ Bell offers a Platinum SIPP service.
-The main difference between this and the Youinvest SIPP is that you can appoint any UK-authorised investment manager to run the SIPP for you.
+AJ Bell offers a Platinum SIPP service for those who want their SIPP managed for them.
+The main difference between this and the SIPP is that you can appoint any UK-authorised investment manager to run the SIPP for you.
 Features of the AJ Bell Platinum SIPP include:

 - Choose any UK-authorised investment manager to run your SIPP